djhackersdev/bemanitools/doc/vigem/vigem-iidxio.md

 * Make sure that you follow the instructions exactly from the release page ([Prerequisites for Windows 7](https://github.com/ViGEm/ViGEmBus/wiki/Prerequisites-for-Windows-7))
 * If you get an error while trying to install KB3033929, re-enable windows update
+* If you can't find some of these files, see bemanitools-supplements
 * Make sure to ewfmgr C: -commit and reboot after installing the drivers (this only needs to be done once)